Xilinx/inference-server/docs/tracing.rst

 Tracing
 =======

-Xilinx Inference Server reports request tracing using `Jaeger <https://jaegertracing.io/>`__ and they allow users to see how requests move through the system in real-time.
+AMD Inference Server reports request tracing using `Jaeger <https://jaegertracing.io/>`__ and they allow users to see how requests move through the system in real-time.

 Quickstart
 ----------